gezakerecsenyi/flowol/README.md

 }
 ```

 with each property inside `outputs` being the name of an output, and the values being the respective defaults.
-The defaults can be either of type `string`, `int` or `boolean`.
+The defaults can be either of type `string`, `int`, `float` or `boolean`.

 ### Temporary instruction - JSON format
 **Because there is no click-and-drag editor *(yet)*, you'll need to write all flowcharts in JSON.**